Completing your gift or Inheritance Tax return (IT38)

 BIC: DABAIE2D

-• whether payment is for Gift or Inheritance Tax
+- whether the payment is for Gift or Inheritance Tax

 Cheque payments

-Payments made by cheque should be sent to the Capital Acquisitions Tax Unit with a letter detailing the:
+Payments made by cheque should be sent to the Capital Acquisitions Tax Unit with a letter detailing:

 Note

-If you wish to avail of this option, you must file an IT38 return and contact the Capital Acquisition Tax Unit with your request.
-This should be done in MyEnquiries via myAccount or Revenue Online Service (ROS), or in writing.
+If you wish to avail of this option, you must file an IT38 Return and contact the Collector General's Division with your request.
+This should be done in MyEnquiries via myAccount or ROS, or in writing.

-Once approved, monthly instalments that include interest will be made over a period not exceeding 5 years.
+Once approved, monthly instalments that include interest will be made over a period not exceeding five years.
 The first instalment becomes due on the 31 October that immediately follows the valuation date.

 Next: What is a disclaimer of a benefit?